misiektoja/spotify_profile_monitor/README.md

 The tool supports four methods for obtaining a Spotify access token.

 Public playlist details use an automatic backend.
 If working OAuth app credentials are configured, the tool first preserves the legacy Web API behavior.
 If Spotify returns a restricted response or if no app credentials are configured, the tool retrieves public playlist metadata and contents through the Spotify web-player service.
 The web backend discovers the current persisted-query hash automatically and does not require a Spotify app or Premium subscription.

+> **OAuth app guidance:** Spotify restricted new Development Mode apps created on or after February 11, 2026.
+Some older apps have been observed to retain the legacy endpoint access used by this tool, but creation date alone does not guarantee compatibility.
+Configure `oauth_app` only if you already have an app which you have verified still works.
+If it returns HTTP 403 then remove the OAuth app credentials and let the automatic web backend handle public playlists.
+See Spotify's [official migration guide](https://developer.spotify.com/documentation/web-api/tutorials/february-2026-migration-guide).

 The token source method can be configured via the `TOKEN_SOURCE` configuration option or the `--token-source` flag.